BadReview-Org/BadReview/BadReview.Api/README.md

 ```bash
 dotnet ef database update
 ```
-If any error occurs then you must use:

 #### Delete database:
+In case any error occurs, you can delete the database as follows:
 ```bash
 dotnet ef database drop --force
 ```
+Then, you can re-apply the migrations or delete migrations folder and create a new one.

 ### Models